Kuwg/AriseAntiCheat/README.md

-# AriseAntiCheat
-Minecraft Anticheat with many checks developed!

-It's a highly comprehensive anticheat, albeit currently obfuscated, primarily due to the extensive time investment in its development.
-I'm cautious about code theft, hence the obfuscation—for now, at least.
-The anticheat remains entirely free, with no "pro" version available.

-You have the flexibility to configure enabled checks, violations, and determine whether a check should result in punishment.
-However, as of now, that's the extent of the customization options.
-While I may consider adding more configurations in the future, it's not currently part of my plans.

-Based on my testing, every instance of flight triggers a flag.
-However, there's a lack of a ground speed check, as creating one would be time-consuming, and my current focus is on school commitments.

-I hope you find my creation enjoyable—a small masterpiece in its own right!
-Please remember to place both PacketAPI and AriseAC in the plugins folder; otherwise, the anticheat won't function correctly.
-You are free to use PacketAPI, but if utilized for purposes other than personal use, kindly provide proper credits.

-*Both the plugins support /reload command.

-Current supported checks:

-  Aim:
-    A
-  AutoClicker:
-    A, B, C
-  Criticals:
-    A
-  FastStair:
-    A
-  Flight:
-    A, B, C, D, E, F, G, H, I, J
-  GroundSpoof:
-    A, B
-  IMove:
-    A
-  Inventory:
-    A, B
-  Jesus:
-    A, B
-  Jump:
-    A, B, C
-  KeepAlive:
-    A
-  KillAura:
-  A, B

-  OmniSprint:
-    A
-  Reach:
-    A, B, C
-  Scaffold:
-    A
-  SlimeJump:
-    A
-  Speed:
-    A, B, C
-  Step:
-    A
-  Timer:
-    A
-  Tower:
-    A
-  WallHit:
-    A
+# AriseAntiCheat - Minecraft Guardian

+Welcome to AriseAntiCheat, your vigilant Minecraft companion equipped with a plethora of checks to keep your server secure!

+## Overview

+It's not just an anticheat; it's a meticulously crafted masterpiece.
+The code, though currently obfuscated, speaks volumes about the dedication invested in its creation.
+The decision to keep it obfuscated is driven by a desire to safeguard against potential code theft.

+AriseAntiCheat is not just powerful but also free—there's no "pro" version to worry about.
+The configuration options offer you control over enabled checks, violations, and the decision-making process regarding punishments.
+While the current feature set is robust, future plans may include additional configurations, adding even more flexibility to your server management.

+## Testing and Focus

+Flight checks are top-notch—every instance triggers a flag.
+However, the absence of a ground speed check is intentional.
+Developing one would be time-consuming, and, currently, the focus is on academic commitments.

+## Enjoy the Craft

+I hope you relish the experience AriseAntiCheat brings to your Minecraft world.
+Don't forget the essentials: ensure both PacketAPI and AriseAC are snugly placed in your plugins folder.
+Without them, the anticheat won't spread its protective wings.

+Feel free to harness the power of PacketAPI, but if you extend its use beyond personal boundaries, a simple nod in the form of proper credits would be appreciated.

+*Both plugins gracefully support the /reload command.*

+## Supported Checks

+### Aim
+- A

+### AutoClicker
+- A, B, C

+### Criticals
+- A

+### FastStair
+- A

+### Flight
+- A, B, C, D, E, F, G, H, I, J

+### GroundSpoof
+- A, B

+### IMove
+- A

+### Inventory
+- A, B

+### Jesus
+- A, B

+### Jump
+- A, B, C

+### KeepAlive
+- A

+### KillAura
+- A, B

+### OmniSprint
+- A

+### Reach
+- A, B, C

+### Scaffold
+- A

+### SlimeJump
+- A

+### Speed
+- A, B, C

+### Step
+- A

+### Timer
+- A

+### Tower
+- A

+### WallHit
+- A